Blind and Deaf Dogs

 Welcome to the Blind and Deaf Dogs Guidebook

 Paws to Adopt has always had a special place in its heart for those special needs and hard to place dogs.
-Therefore, it's proud to present The Blind and Deaf Dogs Guidebook with your host Mr. Youwho.
+Therefore, it's proud to present The Blind and Deaf Dogs Guidebook with your host Mr. Youwho and our new addtion Skye.
 It contains all the ins and outs to living a safe and happy life with a blind and deaf dog, which we hope you will find helpful.

 Youwho was a Pit Bull/Heeler mix who was born both blind and deaf and one of the sweetest dogs you will ever met.
 In 2005, we adopted Youwho when he was just a pup.
 Despite some people's skeptics due to his special needs, he went on to live a happy and fulfilling life until he was 9-10 years old when unfortunately cancer took over.
 He brought so much joy into our lives and continued to amaze and teach us something new every day until his last day on earth.
 He was an amazing dog who had so much personality and love to give.
 Some people might question the quality of life of a blind and deaf dog, but Youwho was proof that they can live happy lives just like any other dog.